transparency-dev/trillian-tessera/README.md

 ### Roadmap

-Alpha expected by Q4 2024.
+Alpha expected by Q4 2024, and production ready in the first half of 2025.

 #### What’s happening to Trillian v1?

 [Trillian v1](https://github.com/google/trillian) is still in use in production environments by multiple organisations in multiple ecosystems, and is likely to remain so for the mid-term.

-_Forward looking statement:_ New ecosystems, or existing ecosystems looking to evolve, should strongly consider migrating to Tessera and adopting the patterns it encourages.
+New ecosystems, or existing ecosystems looking to evolve, should strongly consider planning a migration to Tessera and adopting the patterns it encourages.

 ### Getting started